 Last we heard the refinery was still in operation and you will probably see some tell-tale sign of smoke or other activity while you enjoy Baby Beach.
 In any case, don’t worry that the smoke will head your way.
 There’s a reason why the refinery was built on this side of the island.
 Remember those trade winds!
 Yes – the smoke blows towards South America.

 The Baby Beach cove was partially closed using concrete and rocks to form a quiet beach area.
 What happened over the years is the cove filled with sand and made it ideal for families to wade and enjoy a great weekend.
 And note this tip; Baby Beach is “the” beach for the locals.
 They are here all weekend and can show you the best spots along the shore.

-They’ll tell you that right outside the cove are some of the nicest coral formations on the island – within snorkeling distance.
-So on your Aruba vacation you can sunbathe and snorkel here!
+They’ll tell you that right outside the cove is some of the nicest coral formations on the island – within snorkeling distance.
+So on your Aruba vacation, you can sunbathe and snorkel here!

 In addition to food, take snorkel gear and beach towels.
 And, please note, there are now public facilities nearby.
 If you’re adventurous, visit the reef right outside and to the left (as you face the ocean), of the barrier wall.

 The coral was damaged by Hurricane Ivan in September 2004.
 You will see some new growth or areas where the coral survived.

 Take an underwater camera.
 There are many disposables that work underwater – bring them from home as they are cheaper than buying them on the island.
 Keep them out of the hot sun.
 Have fun!

 Now onto a beach that is across the island and was once named one of the Top Ten Beaches of the World!
 Next >>

 Baby Beach – Aruba – Beach Index:

 - Sand – medium to large grain white powder, soft